 About TCM Classic Film Tour

-Whether you can recite every line of Annie Hall, name every Manhattan building Spiderman has scaled, or are merely curious about where your favorite movies have been filmed, the TMC Classic Film Tours offers a chance to tour the city from a cinephile's perspective.
+Whether you can recite every line of Annie Hall, name every Manhattan building Spider-Man has scaled or are merely curious about where your favorite movies have been filmed, the TMC Classic Film Tours offers a chance to tour the city from a cinephile's perspective.

 By the time it's over, you may find yourself craving a Danish and coffee in front of Tiffany's (ala Audrey Hepburn) or compelled to take a ride on the Pelham 1-2-3 to channel Denzel Washington (or, for the cinema verite folks, Walter Matthau).
-One thing is for sure: You'll either leave the tour knowing a lot more about New York City and its movies than you did when you hopped on, or you'll have a thoroughly enjoyable time trying to stump the expert tour guide (or both)!
+One thing is for sure: You'll either leave the tour knowing a lot more about New York City and its movies than you did when you hopped on or have a thoroughly enjoyable time trying to stump the expert tour guide (or both)!

 As an added bonus, cinephiles can enjoy movie clips narrated by their guide throughout the tour, which also includes trivia quizzes about the sites and sounds of both Manhattan films and New York City itself.